 - Creativity and interactivity.
 If you think how to design an app for Android or iPhone that a Gen Yer or Zer will rave about, add a creative touch.
 Enable users to share their creations, to express their personality and skills.

 Universal tips for all three generations include:

 - Designing cross-platform compatible apps.
-Gen X, Y, and Z are heavy smartphone users, so having a mobile app is a fail or fly for your business project.
+Gen X, Y, and Z are heavy smartphone users, try prototype testing an app that is usable and friendly to them.

 - Take care of privacy.
 With so much cybercrime and rising digital literacy, Gen X, Y, and Z users are equally concerned about security online.

 - Make content delivery as intuitive and efficient as possible.
 Amid the information overload, attention spans are getting shorter, so your app should be maximally efficient to be popular.